What is the SMART Legal Commitment?

 Become a Supporting Organisation

-This not only benefits the individuals themselves, but also enriches the legal profession as a whole by bringing in a wider range of perspectives and experiences.
+2. Enriches the legal profession as a whole by bringing in a wider range of perspectives and experiences.

-The SMART Legal Commitment is a collaborative effort that requires the support of law firms across the UK.
 We encourage all firms to consider joining this important pledge and making a positive impact on the future of the legal profession.

 Given ‘social mobility’ is not a defined characteristic in the Equality Act 2010, there are multiple variations of this meaning.
 Aspiring Solicitors considers this to include (but not limited to) candidates who (i) were eligible for free school meals or pupil premium aged 11-16 due to financial limitations, (ii) were state school comprehensive educated and the first generation of their family to attend university, (iii) spent time in local authority care (iv) came to this country as a refugee, or (v) the occupation of the main household earner at 14 years old was one of the below: